 NOTICE OF INTENT TO ISSUE PERMIT

-The Department of Environmental Protection gives notice of its intent to issue a permit to the United States Army Corps of Engineers, 109 St. Joseph Street, Mobile, Alabama 36602 and Franklin County Board of County Commissioners, 34 Market Street, Apalachicola, Florida 32320 to dredge a portion of the Eastpoint Federal Navigation Channel, create a 26-acre dredged material containment cell with berm on the southern side of the western Eastpoint breakwater, and place up to 135,000 cubic yards of maintenance dredge material into the new in-water, one time use dredge material placement area within St. George Sound.
+The Department of Environmental Protection gives notice of its intent to issue a permit to the United States Army Corps of Engineers, 109 St. Joseph Street, Mobile, Alabama 36602 to dredge a portion of the Gulf Intracoastal Waterway Federal Navigation Channel within Lake Wimico and place up to 250,000 cubic yards of maintenance dredge material into two (2) new in-water, one time use dredge material placement areas within Lake Wimico.

-The Department will issue the environmental resource permit and easement to use sovereign submerged lands, unless a timely petition for an administrative proceeding is filed pursuant to the provisions of Sections 120.569 and 120.57, F.S.
+The Department will issue the environmental resource permit unless a timely petition for an administrative proceeding is filed pursuant to the provisions of Sections 120.569 and 120.57, F.S.
 On the filing of a timely and sufficient petition, this action will not be final and effective until further order of the Department.
 Because the administrative hearing process is designed to formulate final agency action, the hearing process may result in a modification of the agency action or even denial of the application.

 difficulty viewing the electronic application, please call Whitney Bretana at (850) 595-0658.